-Plus Merit Awards of £100 for runners up who have addressed all the requirements and presented a cogent, comprehensive submission
+Plus Merit Awards of £100 for runners up who have addressed all the requirements and presented a cogent, comprehensive submission.

 Design solutions will be judged by Richard Blott and Charles Matthews with the support and advice from relevant experts.

-6th October 2017: Entry Closing Date.
+8th October 2018: Entry Closing Date.

 Register Competition Entry by emailing your intention to participate, the school point of contact and team description (number and if possible names) to email@example.com.

-Friday 23 February 2018: Closing date for submissions.
+Friday 22nd February 2019: Closing date for submissions.

-Saturday 24 March 2018: Final Assessment & Prize Giving.
+Saturday 23rd March 2019: Final Assessment & Prize Giving.